 Unfortunately, the cost of preferred drugs are on the rise with employer-sponsored plans featuring more expensive tiers for prescriptions.
 You can help your budget by opting for the generic version of any medication you are prescribed and asking if you can split pills to reduce the total filling cost without compromising your treatment.

-And there are free resources available that can do it for you!
+So it’s crucial that you do a little research to find the best prices, and there are free resources available that can do it for you.